art-is-code/drupal_bootstrap_theme/README.md

+# A blank Drupal 7.x Theme using Bootstrap 3, Sass and Gulp

-# drupal_bootstrap_theme
+# Usage

-name = Bootstrap 3 Drupal

-description = Gulp powered Bootstrap Sass Drupal theme to start a project

-package = Art is code

-version = VERSION

-core = 7.x
+1. Start by firing <code>npm install</code> command in the directory to install dependencies
+2. Then type <code>gulp</code> to start monitoring and compiling code in the /dist folder.